-At least annually, the Operations Division Commander should prepare an analysis report on use of force incidents.
+At least annually, the defensive tactics manager should prepare an analysis report on use of force incidents.
 The report should be submitted to the Chief of Police.
 The report should not contain the names of officers, suspects or case numbers, and should include: